Vietnam Traditional Folk Games – Have You Tried It?

 Vietnam Traditional Folk Games - Have You Tried It?

 Vietnamese traditional games have played an important role in its culture from time to time.
 They have still been very strong and magical attractions to all Vietnamese children.
 Stories of these games spread into every corner of the country.
-That is why you might have the opportunity to encounter traditional games on your Vietnam tour package as a foreign tourist.
+That is why you might have the opportunity to encounter traditional games on your Vietnam vacation packages as a foreign tourist.

 The most popular folk games must be listed are: “Rong ran len may” (Dragon and Snake), “Meo duoi chuot” (Cat and mouse game), “O an quan” (Mandarin Square Capturing), O an quan (Tug of war), etc. More than fun, these folk games would enhance the intelligence and observation ability in children.
 And if you have the chance, we – Vietnam Local Guide suggests that you should try at least once of those folk games to catch a grasp of Vietnamese traditional life.
 Check it out!